Web endpoints

 Non-ASGI web servers

 Not all web frameworks offer an ASGI or WSGI interface.
-For example, aiohttp and tornado use their own asynchronous network binding, and some libraries like text-generation-inference actually expose a Rust-based HTTP server running as a subprocess.
+For example, aiohttp and tornado use their own asynchronous network binding, while others like text-generation-inference actually expose a Rust-based HTTP server running as a subprocess.

 For these cases, you can use the @modal.web_server decorator to “expose” a port on the container: